How to create better customer satisfaction surveys so you can collect insights you can act on.

 When your answers don’t include the response your participant wants, you’ve created a frustrated experience for your respondents.
-They’re now faced with the decision of answering inaccurately, skipping the question, or abandoning the questionnaire altogether.
+They now face with the decision to answer inaccurately, skip the question, or abandon the questionnaire altogether.
 Not very productive.
-To let your question be inclusive of all opinions, offer an “I don’t know” answer choice and/or an “Other” option (lets respondents put in their own answer).
+To let your question be inclusive of all opinions, offer an “I don’t know” answer choice or an “other” textbox or comment field.

-What if your service was impeccable but your selection was lacking?
-If there’s no way for the participant to answer this question accurately, you’re going to get skipped questions, or, perhaps even worse, inaccurate responses.
+What if your service was impeccable, but the food was lacking?
+If there’s no way for the customer to answer this question accurately, you’ll get skipped questions, or, perhaps even worse, inaccurate responses.
 Make sure you’re asking for one distinct answer per question.

-Yes, it would be great if every single question in your consumer feedback survey was answered thoughtfully and completely.
-That just doesn’t happen in the real world; people are busy and distracted.
-Sometimes a question is missed as an oversight, sometimes the respondent doesn’t want to provide the information, and sometimes they’re just confused by the question.
-If you require an answer to every single question –even the most rudimentary ones– you’re going to find that a lot of respondents will leave your survey.
+Yes, it would be great if every single question in your customer satisfaction feedback survey was answered thoughtfully and completely.
+That just doesn’t happen in the real world; people are busy and get distracted.
+Sometimes, a question is missed as an oversight, sometimes the respondent doesn’t want to provide the information, and sometimes they’re just confused by the question.
+If you require an answer to every single question—even the most rudimentary ones—you’ll find that many respondents will leave your survey.
 So keep the required questions to a minimum and let them skip what they want.

-Please don’t interrogate your kind participants with page after page of highly detailed questions of every facet of your business.
+Don’t interrogate your kind participants with page after page of highly detailed questions about every facet of your business.
 Keep your client feedback survey as succinct as possible, and you’ll have a better chance of getting meaningful data.
-Sometimes, a simple one-question survey like a Net Promoter Score questionnaire is all you need.
 Remember, you can always do follow-up surveys, and you’ll learn more with each poll you do.

 It’s easy to ask a lot of questions in order to get the most information you can.
 But each survey should have a specific goal in mind, one that every question should help reach.
 Stay focused on your goal, and you’ll get valuable information.